 Aside from the crockery, Sophie has put her graphic design skills to good use by creating wedding stationery.
-She explains – “There are a range of designs shown on my website that are adapted to customer requests.
-Usually people just change a few colours but I am open to bespoke requests.
+She explains – “There is a range of designs shown on my website that are adapted to customer requests.
+Usually, people just change a few colours but I am open to bespoke requests.
 You can choose from a mix of patterns including dots to chevron patterns and florals.”

 Ditsy Berries Personalised Wedding Stationery